abraham-ship/eBay-scrapper/README.md

 # eBay-scrapper

-This is a simple project for scrapping graphics card from ebay and get the list of products with description and link.
+This is a simple project for scrapping products from ebay and get the list of products with description and link.